6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 ## Grading

-{: .announcement }
-> We are aware of the bug below where all the project phases add up to 95% instead of 85%.
-We will fix this as soon as possible.

 Your grade is based upon three components: your virtual machine (85%), a quiz (10%), and mini-quizzes/surveys/class participation (5%).
 We anticipate that, if you complete the project satisfactorily, you will receive an A in the class.

 | Component                            | Weight |